jmd-dk/concept/README.md

 decaying cold dark matter &mdash; are fully supported.

-CO*N*CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra and several kinds of renders.
+CO*N*CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra, bispectra and several kinds of renders.

 The [CLASS] code is fully integrated into CO*N*CEPT, supplying the needed information for e.g. initial condition generation and